Page Reviewed / Updated - Mar. 2019

 Foster homes provide eligible applicants with room and board, supervision, assistance with Activities of Daily Living (ADL), such as mobility, bathing, and toiletry, and assistance with Instrumental Activities of Daily Living (IADL), such as laundry, meals, and shopping, in a clean, safe environment.

 While this is a predominantly private pay program, Generations Home Care, a private non-profit agency, does receive some funding from the state in the form of grants.
 Program participants pay a monthly out-of-pocket fee of approximately $2,500.
-Compare this to the average cost of assisted living in Delaware, which is just over $6,000 per month in 2018, and the program seems very reasonable.
+Compare this to the average cost of assisted living in Delaware, which is approximately $5,400 per month in 2019, and the program seems very reasonable.

 There are eligibility criteria for both individuals seeking adult foster care and for those who wish to be a sponsor and to provide a foster home.